sveltia/sveltia-cms/README.md

 ## Contributions

 Since Sveltia CMS is still in beta, we expect various problems.
 Please [report any bugs to us](https://github.com/sveltia/sveltia-cms/issues/new) so we can make it better for everyone.
 Feel free to submit feature requests as well.
-Meanwhile, pull requests may not be accepted for the time being due to limited review resources and the upcoming Svelte 5 migration.
+Meanwhile, pull requests may not be accepted for the time being due to limited review resources and the ongoing Svelte 5 migration.
 As we get closer to the 1.0 release, we’ll be welcoming [localizers](https://github.com/sveltia/sveltia-cms/blob/main/src/lib/locales/README.md).

 Tips are always welcome!
 The project hasn’t set up a sponsorship program, but maintainer [@kyoshino](https://github.com/kyoshino) has a [PayPal account](https://paypal.me/kohei).